-Dr. Sonja Grover is a Professor in the Faculty of Education and Division of Clinical Sciences, Northern Ontario School of Medicine at Lakehead University who teaches in the area of Special Education and Children’s Human Rights.
-She also teaches case based modules for the Medical School.
+Dr. Sonja Grover is a Professor in the Faculty of Education at Lakehead University who teaches in the area of Special Education and Children’s Human Rights.
 She graduated from the University of Toronto with her doctorate in Applied Psychology (Educational Psychology) in 1976.
 She has taught at various Canadian universities and has worked in diverse applied clinical and educational settings in Canada and New Zealand.

 Dr. Grover was the Policy Research and Analysis Consultant for the Canadian International Development Agency (CIDA) project “Improving Services to Youth at Risk in the Russian Federation.”